-The MPAdmin is designed for senior public servants of national, state, provincial and local governments and provides a practical educational experience to enhance existing skills
+The Master of Public Administration is designed for senior public servants of national, state, provincial and local governments and provides a practical educational experience to enhance existing skills.

 Admission to candidature for the Master of Public Administration requires:

-(a) a bachelor’s degree, graduate diploma, graduate certificate or equivalent at an institution approved by the Graduate School of Government and graded at a standard acceptable to the Graduate School of Government; and
+(a) a bachelor’s degree, graduate diploma, graduate certificate or equivalent at an institution approved by the Graduate School of Government and graded at a standard acceptable to the school

 (d) any other minimum standards specified by the Graduate School of Government.